oemof/oemof-solph/docs/usage.rst

 The flow class has to be used to connect.
 An instance of the Flow class is normally used in combination with the definition of a component.
 A Flow can be limited by upper and lower bounds (constant or time-dependent) or by summarised limits.
-For all parameters see the API documentation of the :py:class:`~oemof.solph.network.Flow` class or the examples of the nodes below.
+For all parameters see the API documentation of the :py:class:`~oemof.solph.network.flow.Flow` class or the examples of the nodes below.
 A basic flow can be defined without any parameter.

 .. code-block:: python